lexy-language/lexy-language/README.md

 # Philosophy

-Lexy is a DSL (Domain Specific Language) designed to describe tax laws.
-Currently tax laws are published and updated with, sometimes ambiguos, textual description.
+Lexy is a DSL (Domain Specific Language) designed by Tim Cools to describe tax laws.
+Currently tax laws are published and updated with, sometimes ambiguous, textual description.
 The tax system in most countries does favor people with a lot of money who can pay expensive spcialists to learn how to avoid paying taxes.
 This contributes to widening the income and wealth inequality.

 - What: Executable tax laws published by governments